geoblacklight/geoblacklight/README.md

 ### Installation

-  Bootstrap a new GeoBlacklight Ruby on Rails application using the template script:
+  Use Ruby v3.2 and Rails v7 to bootstrap a new GeoBlacklight application using the template script:

 ```bash
 DISABLE_SPRING=1 rails new app-name -m https://raw.githubusercontent.com/geoblacklight/geoblacklight/main/template.rb